Luz Rivas: California State Assembly

 Following Raul Bocanegra's resignation from the California State Assembly, Rivas declared her candidacy in the special election to succeed him.
 Rivas won the special election on June 5, 2018, and was sworn into office on June 11.

 Rivas is a member of the California Legislative Progressive Caucus.

 Housing

 Rivas has opposed legislative proposals that would reduce the stringent regulations on affordable housing construction along California's coast (which includes many of the state's most affluent and segregated areas).
 She has sought to limit the ability of religious institutions to build more housing.
 Rivas is a member of the California Legislative Progressive Caucus.

 U.S. House of Representatives

 2024 election

 Tony Cárdenas, the incumbent U.S. Representative for California's 29th congressional district, announced that he would not run for reelection in the 2024 elections.
-Rivas announced her candidacy for the seat, with Cárdenas' endorsement.
+Rivas announced her candidacy for the seat, with Cárdenas's endorsement.
 She won the election.